 Off-site BPA-responsible wetland mitigation actions would likely affect vegetation as mitigation is constructed.
 Effects could include but are not limited to temporary vegetation disturbance, such as crushing or removal, from grading, excavating, installing plants, constructing habitat features, or removing invasive species.
 Mitigation measures such as replanting disturbed areas and other mitigation measures identified in Table 2-3 would be used as appropriate to minimize short-term temporary adverse effects on vegetation at wetland mitigation sites.
-Depending on the nature of the mitigation action, the short-term temporary adverse effects would be lessened to low to moderate with the implementation of the mitigation measures.
+Depending on the nature of the mitigation action, the short-term temporary adverse effects on vegetation at wetland mitigation sites could be moderate to high; however, these effects would be lessened to low to moderate with the implementation of the mitigation measures.
 In the long-term, beneficial effects would result in more diverse, native plant communities.